If you want to build the best budget possible you need to check out these 85 sinking funds examples & categories

 Firstly, if you haven’t guessed, I LOVE sinking funds!
 They have made my debt-free life possible!
 But there can be too much of a good thing.
 As with everything in life, moderation is key.

-Sometimes people get so excited about sinking funds that they set up 57 different sinking funds, each for a small tiny thing.
+Yes, you should have multiple sinking funds to allow you to keep your money separate so there’s no confusion (with cash envelopes or in a bank account, or a mix of both).
+But sometimes people get so excited about sinking funds that they set up 57 different sinking funds, each for a small tiny thing.
 That’s too complicated; you don’t need a separate fund for “vacation transportation,” and for “vacation tickets,” “vacation food.”
 Just a general “vacation” sinking fund will do along with a vacation budget planner to help you itemize expenses.

 When you have too many sinking funds, you are spreading your money out pretty thin, so it will take you longer to reach your goals.
 Sometimes you need to space out your savings.
 For example, in January, you start a Valentine’s Day fund, and then once that holiday is over, you can start saving for summer vacations, and then when that has happened, you can save for Halloween stuff.
 It’s all about strategy!

 In essence, all you need to start using sinking funds is paper, a pencil, and some money.
 But some things can make it a lot easier (and faster) to get up and running.
 I made my Sinking Funds Simplified workbook for exactly this reason.
 It walks you through the entire process from start to finish!